Printable page generated Saturday, 1 Apr 2023, 18:56

 Feedback and contact information

 The OU is very experienced in meeting accessibility needs for our students.
-In many cases we are able to provide module and other study support materials in alternative formats for students who indicate a need for this when completing a Disability Support Form (student sign-in required).
+In many cases we are able to provide module and other study support materials in alternative formats for students who indicate a need for this when completing a Disability Support Form

 In addition, some module materials are available in different formats and can be downloaded from module websites.
 Students can contact their Student Support Team for advice.

 We will ask you for the web address (URL) of the page and a description of the problem.
 We will also ask for your name and email address so that we can contact you about your feedback.
 You should expect to hear back from us within 5 working days.
-To open the form in a new browser tab, press ‘CTRL’ whilst clicking on the link or right click the link and select ‘Open link in new tab’ (or similar).
-Do not use this form if you require immediate study support help – for that please contact your Student Support Team or the Computing Helpdesk, whichever is appropriate.

 Enforcement procedure

-If you are a student, or someone who has had contact with the University before, and have a complaint about the accessibility of our websites, you should raise a complaint via the complaints and appeals process.
+If you are a student, or someone who has had contact with the University before, and have a complaint about the accessibility of our websites, you should raise a complaint via the complaints and appeals process

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No.2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you are not happy with our response and all our procedures have been exhausted, please contact the Equality Advisory and Support Service (EASS).
 If you are based in Northern Ireland you can contact the Equalities Commission for Northern Ireland Equalities Commission for Northern Ireland (ECNI).